citybikes/hyper/README.md

 # citybikes-hyper

-Citybikes Hyper is the next-generation framework for executing pybikes by leveraging zmq pubsub, asyncio queues and threadpool executors.
+Citybikes Hyper is the next-generation framework for executing pybikes by leveraging asyncio queues and threadpool executors.

 ## Installation